Bingwen-Hu/ERGAN-Pytorch/README.md

 The results are stored in results/celeba folder and results/meglass folder, respectively.

 ## Citation
-If you find ERGAN useful in your research, please consider citing:
+If you find ERGAN is useful in your research, please consider citing:
 ```
 @article{hu2019unsupervised,
   title={Unsupervised Eyeglasses Removal in the Wild},